-We have audited the financial statements of each major fund, and the aggregate remaining fund information of the Board as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Board's basic financial statements.
-We issued our report thereon dated November 6, 2023, which contained unmodified opinions on those financial statements.
+We have audited the financial statements of each major fund, and the aggregate remaining fund information of the Board as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the Board's basic financial statements.
+We issued our report thereon dated November 13, 2024, which contained unmodified opinions on those financial statements.
 Our audit was conducted for the purpose of forming opinions on the basic financial statements that collectively comprise the basic financial statements.
 The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis as required by the Uniform Guidance and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements are underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the schedule of expenditures of federal awards is fairly stated in all material respects in relation to the basic financial statements as a whole.

-Tempe, Arizona November 6, 2023
+Tempe, Arizona November 13, 2024

-Arizona Early Childhood Development and Health Board Schedule of Expenditures of Federal Awards
+Arizona Early Childhood Development and Health Board Schedule of Expenditures of Federal Awards Year Ended June 30, 2024

-Federal Grantor/ Program Title Assistance Listing Number Pass-Through Agency Pass-Through Agency Grant Number Federal Expenditures Payments Made to Subrecipients Federal Programs Department of the Treasury COVID- 19 - Coronavirus State and Local Fiscal Recovery Funds COVID- 19 - Coronavirus State and Local Fiscal Recovery Funds Total Department of the Treasury 21.027 21.027 City of Phoenix, Arizona Pima County, Arizona 1561940 CT-CR-22-385 \$ 292,964 2,338,092 2,631,056 \$ 292,964 2,338,092 2,631,056 U.S. Department of Health and Human Services 477 Cluster: Child Care and Development Block Grant 93.575 Arizona Department of Economic Security CTR056165 65,017,685 34,932,432 Total 477 Cluster 65,017,685 34,932,432 State Opiod Response 93.788 Arizona Health Care Cost Containment System (AHCCCS) YH21-0031 3 179,514 179,514 Maternal, Infant, and Early Childhood Home Visiting 93.870 Arizona Department of Homeland Security HS161027 25,695 25,695 Substance Abuse and Mental Health Services Projects of Regional and National Significance 93.243 Cocopah Tribe, Arizona N/A 4,000 4,000 Total U.S. Department of Health and Human Services 65,226,894 35,141,641 Total federal programs \$ 67,857,950 \$ 37,772,697
+Federal Grantor/ Program Title Assistance Listing Number Pass-Through Agency Pass-Through Agency Grant Number Federal Expenditures Payments Made to Subrecipients Federal Programs Department of the Treasury COVID- 19 - Coronavirus State and Local Fiscal Recovery Funds COVID- 19 - Coronavirus State and Local Fiscal Recovery Funds Total Department of the Treasury U.S. Department of Health and Human Services 477 Cluster: 21.027 21.027 City of Phoenix, Arizona Pima County, Arizona 1561940 CT-CR-22-385 \$ 463,008 4,300,072 4,763,080 \$ 463,008 4,300,072 4,763,080 Child Care and Development Block Grant Total 477 Cluster 93.575 Arizona Department of Economic Security CTR056165 86,933,900 86,933,900 54,621,907 54,621,907 Medicaid Cluster: State Opiod Response Total Medicaid Cluster Total U.S. Department of Health and Human Services 93.788 Arizona Health Care Cost Containment System (AHCCCS) YH21-0031 3 32,560 32,560 86,966,460 32,560 32,560 54,654,467 Total federal programs \$ 91,729,540 \$ 59,417,547

-Notes to Schedule of Expenditures of Federal Awards Year Ended June 30, 2023
+Notes to Schedule of Expenditures of Federal Awards Year Ended June 30, 2024